meghavx/simple-ems/README.md

 A simple (in-memory) Employee Management System built using `HTML`, `CSS`, and `TypeScript`.

 ### How to run:
-- clone/download project repo and `cd` into it
+- Clone/download project repo and `cd` into it
+- Install [Node.js](https://nodejs.org/) if not already installed
-- run the following commands:
+- Install the required npm packages:
   - `npm install`
+- Compile TypeScript into JavaScript:
   - `npx tsc`
+- Start the server:
   - `npm start`

 ### Live Preview: